Antipsychotic Prescribing

 Considering that most second-generation and some first-generation antipsychotic agents are at least as potent in inhibiting 5-HT2 receptors as they are in inhibiting D2 receptors, current research is directed toward developing antipsychotic compounds that are more selective for the mesolimbic system (2).
 This increased selectivity would reduce their effects on the extrapyramidal system and hopefully decrease undesirable side effects.

 The differences in receptor effects of various antipsychotics can explain many of their toxicities and are shown to be consistently associated with high D2 potency (2).
-Essentially, a significant goal of research is to find more effective blockage of dopamine activity with less involuntary movement or toxic effects.
+Essentially, a significant goal of research is to find more effective blockade of dopamine activity with less involuntary movement or toxic effects.

 There is also research on non-pharmacological therapies such as psychotherapy, cognitive behavioral therapy, and physical activity in improving these conditions.